strapi/strapi/docs/3.0.0-beta.x/guides/api-documentation.md

 By default, your documentation will be accessible by anyone.

-If you want to make it accessible for restrected person, you will have to activate the **Restrected Access** option.
+If you want to restrict the access to the documentation you have to enable the **Restricted Access** option.

-- Click the `ON` of **Restrected Access**
+- Click the `ON` of **Restricted Access**
 - Select a password in the `password` input
-- Save your settings update
+- Save your settings

-Now if you try to access to your documentation, you will have to enter the password you set.
+Now if you try to access your documentation, you will have to enter the password you set.

 ### Retrieve your JWT token

-Strapi is secured by default which means that most of your end-points require your user to be authenticated.
+Strapi is secured by default which means that most of your end-points require your user to be authorized.
 You will need to paste this token in your SWAGGER UI to try out your end-points.

 - Click on the **Retrieve your jwt token** input to copy the token
 - Visit your documentation
-- Click on the **Authorize** button on right
+- Click on the **Authorize** button on the right
-- Past you token in the `value` input
+- Past your token in the `value` input

 ### Regenerate a documentation

-If you update you API, the documentation will not be updated automatically.
+If you update your API, the documentation will not be updated automatically.
 You will have to click on the **Regenerate** button of the documentation version you want to update.
-It will regenerated to specified version with your current application.
+It will regenerated to specified version with the current API documentation.

 ## Settings